 Melba served in many capacities as well, holding five positions at once.
 She served as Relief Society President, with Vonda Forbush, Hazel Buhler, Nona Jackson and Velma Allred as counselors and Maud Greenland and Norma Hyde as secretary, and was in charge of producing a history of the Highland Ward.
 She spent seven years collecting histories, pictures and family group sheets of all ward members and all former members she could locate.
-She and Dave serve in the Provo Temple for two years before Dave’s health failed.
-He died in Orem April 2, 1982 of a massive stroke.
-Melba died July 3, 1994 in Provo.
-They are buried in the American Fork Cemetery.
+She and Dave served in the Provo Temple for two years before Dave’s health failed.
+He died in Orem April 2, 1982, of a massive stroke.
+Melba died July 3, 1994, in Provo.
+They are buried in the American Fork City Cemetery.

-Esma was born October 21, 1896 in American Fork, Utah to Charles Thomas and Maria Petrea Jensen Goode.
+Esma was born October 21, 1896, in American Fork, Utah to Charles Thomas and Maria Petrea Jensen Goode.
 When she was eight years old her mother passed away after a long illness so Esma learned to work early in life because there were many chores to do on the farm.
 As a teenager she did housework for several families, including Barb Boley.
 Just after her seventeenth birthday she met Evar at a dance.
 He had a new buggy and a fancy horse and raced with a boy from Lehi-he won and took Esma home that night.
-They were married a year later on December 14, 1914 in the Salt Lake Temple.
-They had nine children: Thelma, Emma, Charles, Donald, Glen, Elaine, Eldon, Ila and Leland-all were born in Highland.
-That winter they lived in a room in his parents’ home (#39 on the 1958 Highland map) and in the Spring they bought a tent with a wooden floor and put it up among the trees behind his parents’ home and that’s where their first child was born.
+They were married a year later on December 14, 1914, in the Salt Lake Temple.
+They had nine children: Thelma, Emma, Charles, Donald, Glen, Elaine, Eldon, Ila, and Leland - all were born in Highland.
+Their first winter they lived in a room in his parents’ home (#39 on the 1958 Highland map) and in the Spring they bought a tent with a wooden floor and put it up among the trees behind his parents’ home and that’s where their first child was born.

 On October 16, 1926, their ten year old, Emma died of a ruptured appendix and a few days later on October 27, Elaine, three months old, died of whooping cough.
 It was a sad winter but they carried on with good family and friends.